ibpsa/project1/meetings/2017-08-05-san-francisco/ibpsa-project-1-workplan/source/proposal.rst

 WP 1.2: Library for Model Predictive Control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**This task has been added in Spring 2016.
-Whether it will
-be executed depends on how large a team can be assembled,
-and is subject to approval by IBPSA.**

 The objective is to develop a Modelica library, possibly as a package of the
 IBPSA Modelica library, with models that can be